 Debt management usually applies if you are struggling with paying back loans, mortgages, credit cards and other applications for credit that you have made.
 You may be tempted to take out further credit in order to pay off your outstanding debts, however this is not recommended, as it can end up leading you into further debt as a result.

 Not taking important factors into consideration such as late fee charges and accumulated interest on top of the existing amount you need to pay back can lead to further troubles.
-This is why before approving any loan applications, at MoneyBoat and as a short term loans direct lender, make our own lending decisions and so we check that a loan will not cause a person to fall further into a spiral of debt.
+This is why before approving any loan applications, at MoneyBoat and as a UK direct lender, make our own lending decisions and so we check that a loan will not cause a person to fall further into a spiral of debt.

 Nevertheless, if you are having issues with repaying your debts, there are ways to get yourself out of the situation, for example, by taking out a bad credit loan (potentially to consolidate existing debts) or undertaking a debt management plan.